ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'kdc_cred_verify' parameter MUST be present, specifying the proof-of-possession (PoP) evidence computed by the Group Manager.
 The PoP evidence is computed as defined below (REQ21).

-   - If the group is not a pairwise-only group, the PoP evidence MUST be a signature.
+   - If the group is not a pairwise-only group, then the PoP evidence MUST be a signature.
 The Group Manager computes the signature by using the signature algorithm used in the OSCORE group, as well as its own private key associated with the authentication credential specified in the 'kdc_cred' parameter.

-   - If the group is a pairwise-only group, the PoP evidence MUST be a MAC computed as follows, by using the HKDF Algorithm HKDF SHA-256, which consists of composing the HKDF-Extract and HKDF-Expand steps {{RFC5869}}.
+   - If the group is a pairwise-only group, then the PoP evidence MUST be a MAC computed as follows, by using the HKDF Algorithm HKDF SHA-256, which consists of composing the HKDF-Extract and HKDF-Expand steps {{RFC5869}}.

       MAC = HKDF(salt, IKM, info, L)